colejarczyk/doc/api/security.rst

 Set new password after requesting a new password
 ------------------------------------------------

-To reset password for the customer who requested a new password, you need to call the ``/api/password/reset`` endpoint with the ``POST`` method.
+To reset the password for a customer who requested a new password,, you need to call the ``/api/password/reset`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^